Finding Theme Communities from Database Networks: Introduction

-There are established community detection methods for \emph{vertex attributed networks} \nop{where each vertex is associated with a set of attributes }and \emph{simple networks} without vertex attributes, as to be reviewed in Section~\ref{Sec:rw}.
-Can we adapt existing methods to tackle the problem of finding theme communities?
+\nop{ \todo{Instead of using two examples, you may want to clearly explain one.
+What are the edges and what are the transactions in a node?
+What is a pattern?
+What is a theme community?}\mc{For example, in a location-based social network, a pattern is a set of locations, and a theme community represents a group of best friends who frequently visit the same set of locations.
+In co-author networks, a pattern is a set of keywords that specifies a research topic, and a theme community represents a group of closely collaborating authors who frequently publish papers in the same research topic. } } \nop{ a theme community in this database network represent a group of friends who frequently visit the same set of locations.

+\todo{It may help an author to understand the idea of theme communities better if we can give a simple yet concrete example here.
+The above description is a little bit too abstract and dry.} }

+Can we adapt existing methods straightforwardly to find theme communities in DBNs?
 Unfortunately, the answer is no due to the following challenges.

+First, a vertex database may contain an exponential number of patterns.
+Since the conventional methods that work on simple networks can only detect communities of one pattern at a time, it is computationally intractable to call those methods for each of an exponential number of patterns.

-First, the vertex databases in database network create a huge challenge for the existing methods that work well in vertex attributed networks.
-To the best of our knowledge, existing methods for vertex attributed networks only consider the case where each vertex is associated with a single set of items.
-Those methods cannot distinguish the different frequencies of patterns in millions of vertex databases.
-Besides, we cannot simply transform each vertex database into a single set of items by taking the union of all transactions in the vertex database, because this wastes the valuable information of item co-occurrence and pattern frequency.
+Second, the existing methods that work on vertex attributed networks only consider the case where each vertex is associated with a single set of items.
+In such a case, all items of a vertex occur together and thus the pattern frequencies for all patterns of the same vertex are trivially the same.
+Therefore, these methods cannot distinguish the different frequencies of different patterns in DBNs.

-Second, every vertex database in a database network contains an exponential number of patterns.
-Since the community detection methods that work in simple networks only detect the theme communities of one pattern at a time, we have to perform community detection for each of the exponential number of patterns, which is computationally intractable.

-\nop{Simple network community detection methods can be applied to find the theme community of a valid theme. and each theme may or may not be a \emph{valid theme} that forms a theme community. }

-\nop{ it is computationally impractical to enumerate all theme communities by applying simple network community detection methods on exponential number of themes. }

-\nop{finding theme communities is a chicken and egg problem -- it is challenging to find a cohesive subgraph without a specific pattern and it is also difficult to identify a frequent pattern without a specific subgraph.
-Since no pattern or community is known in advance, we cannot find theme community by community detection methods in simple networks. }

-\nop{ each vertex database contains exponential number of patterns and rich information about item co-occurrence and pattern frequency.
-The exponential number of patterns makes it impractical to enumerate all theme communities by simple network methods.
-The vertex attributed network methods are incapable of exploiting the rich structural information in vertex databases.}